Alerts

 Travel Warnings – These are more long term.
 DOS says this means you should consider very carefully if you want to make the trip to one of these countries.
 Examples include unstable governments, civil war, frequent terrorist attacks, sustained high levels of violence, etc.

-• Peru - Level 2: Exercise Increased Caution
+• Nepal - Level 2: Exercise Increased Caution

-• Marshall Islands - Level 1: Exercise Normal Precautions
+• Estonia - Level 1: Exercise Normal Precautions

 • Colombia - Level 3: Reconsider Travel